-Matt Lauer Plans A Return To TV, Says He’s Been Busy ‘Being A Dad’
+Matt Lauer Is Ready To Come Back To Television, But Is TV Ready To Have Him Back?

 Slowly, Matt Lauer is being seen again in public, and he’s letting fans know that they will see him again soon on television.
-Lauer’s divorce from Annette Roque is nearly settled, and as the first anniversary of his NBC dismissal arises the former Today host says he’s ready to move on.
+Lauer’s divorce from Annette Roque is nearly settled, and as the first anniversary of his NBC dismissal arises, the former Today host says he’s ready to move on.

-“A group of older ladies came over to Lauer, saying, ‘We miss you!’ ”
+“A group of older ladies came over to Lauer, saying, ‘We miss you!'”

 Lauer told the ladies that he has been busy, but he’s coming back.